h43z/writeups/0922-intigriti.md

   }
 });
 ```
-Looking promising is the action 'result' that manpulates `innerHTML` of a tag
+Looking promising is the action 'result' that manipulates `innerHTML` of a tag
-with the id of `#answer`.
+with the id of `answer`.
 But before that it also sanitizes whatever it's placing
 there by removing '>' and '<'.
-Those two characters would be crucial for any tag
+Those two characters are crucial for any tag
 injection with an event handler like the classic `<img/src/onerror=alert(1)>`.
 Without `<` and `>` it's just becomes a textnode `img/src/onerror=alert(1)` and totally
 useless.

 This simple character filter seems robust `.replace(/<|>/g,'')` Not much wiggle room.
-There is no way to trick this.
+No way to trick this.

-The other sections of this code where some DOM manipulation is taking place is
+The other sections of this code where DOM manipulation is taking place is
-with the action `set` that uses `setAttribute` and `delete` with `removeAttribute`.
+when it receives the action `set` and then runs `setAttribute` and `delete` with `removeAttribute`.
 Two functions that let you set and remove any attribute from a tag.

-`<tag someattribute=somevalue></tag>`
+Reminder how a html tag looks like  `<tag attribute=value></tag>`.

 Fun fact removeAttribute only expects one parameter.
-The second one won't get used.
+In `s.removeAttribute(e.data.attr, e.data.value)`
-`s.removeAttribute(e.data.attr, e.data.value)`  but this bug in the code has zero consequences.
+the second will not get used.
+Another bug with zero impact though.

-Setting an attribute could help with the `innerHTML` from the result action though.
+Setting an attribute could help us with the `innerHTML` from the result action.
 ```
   document.querySelector('#answer').innerHTML = e.data.value.replace(/<|>/g,'');
 ```
-Right now the html tag with the id of `answer` within the challenge site
+Right now the HTML tag with the id of `answer` within the challenge site
 is an h1 tag `<h1 id="answer" class="text-light">`.

 But if there was a `<script>` tag with an id of `answer` then one could indeed
 inject code into it.
-Without the need for '>' or '<', `innerHTML` would simply
+Without even the need for '>' or '<', `innerHTML` would simply
 change the javascript code of the tag.

-How would we get a `<script>` tag with an id of `answer`?
+How would we change any `<script>` tag with to have the id of `answer`?
 We would make use of
-the `setAttribute` of the set action and set it ourselves.
+the `setAttribute` of the set action and just set it ourselves.
 But it would have to be a `<script>` that comes before the `<h1>` because
 `document.querySelector('#answer')` only returns one and the first html element on the
 page that it finds.

 Before we continue with this idea let's do a quick proof of concept on how
-the innerHTML behaves on `script` tags.
+the `innerHTML` behaves on `script` tags.
 Here a short simulation of the situation we are in.

 ```